-F amily FSS Status PHA FSS Status Port Scenario FSS Impact PHA or HUD Decides 1.
+Family FSS Status PHA FSS Status Port Scenario FSS Impact PHA or HUD Decides 1.
 FSS family ports Receiving PHA has FSS program Initial PHA has FSS program Billed Family may continue participation in initial PHA's FSS program or Family may enroll in receiving PHA's FSS program Determined by the initial PHA Determined by the receiving PHA 2.
 FSS family ports Receiving PHA has FSS program Initial PHA has FSS program Absorbed Family may enroll in receiving PHA's FSS program or Family may continue participation at initial PHA's FSS program.
-Determined by the receiving PHA Agreement from the receiving PHA is needed because they would at initial 3.
-FSS family ports Receiving PHA does not have FSS program Initial PHA administers FSS program Billed Family may continue participation in initial PHA's FSS program First, determined by the initial PHA.
+Determined by the receiving PHA Determined by the receiving PHA Agreement from the receiving PHA is needed because they would be responsible for most of the FSS tasks under this scenario.
+3. FSS family ports Receiving PHA does not have FSS program Initial PHA administers FSS program Billed Family may continue participation in initial PHA's FSS program First, determined by the initial PHA.
 Then, receiving PHA must agree The receiving PHA would be responsible for submitting the FSS information for the family into IMS/PIC.
 Receiving PHA's determination must be based on an undue financial or administrative hardship such as the cost of adding an FSS module to their existing systems.
 If continued participation is agreed to by the PHAs, the initial PHA must provide the receiving PHA with timely and complete FSS addendum information and the receiving PHA is responsible for timely and accurate submission of the FSS information into IMS/PIC.
 4. FSS family ports Receiving PHA does not have FSS program Initial PHA administers FSS program Absorbed Family may not continue participation in initial PHA's FSS program HUD The receiving PHA would be responsible for managing escrow and the receiving PHA does not administer an FSS program.

 Family FSS Status PHA FSS Status Port Scenario FSS Impact PHA or HUD Decides 1.
-Non-FSS family ports Initial PHA has FSS program Receiving PHA has FSS program Billed Family may enroll in receiving PHA's FSS program Initial PHA Initial PHA agreement is needed because they would be responsible for managing the FSS escrow account 2.
-Non-FSS family ports Initial PHA has FSS program Receiving PHA has FSS program Absorbed Family may enroll in receiving PHA's FSS program Receiving PHA 3.
-Non-FSS family ports Initial PHA does not have FSS program Receiving PHA has FSS program Billed Family may not enroll in receiving PHA's FSS program HUD The initial PHA would be responsible for managing the FSS escrow account and the initial PHA does not administer an FSS program 4.
-Non-FSS family ports Initial PHA has FSS program Receiving PHA has FSS program Absorbed Family may enroll in receiving PHA's FSS program Receiving PHA
+Non-FSS Initial PHA has FSS Billed Family may enroll in Initial PHA family ports program Receiving PHA has FSS program receiving PHA's FSS program Initial PHA agreement is needed because they would be responsible for managing the FSS escrow account 2.
+Non-FSS Initial PHA has FSS Absorbed Family may enroll in Receiving PHA family ports program receiving PHA's FSS program Receiving PHA has FSS program 3.
+Non-FSS family ports Initial PHA does not have FSS program Billed Family may not enroll in receiving PHA's FSS HUD lamity ports nave 135 program program The initial PHA would be responsible for managing Receiving PHA has FSS program the FSS escrow account and the initial PHA does not administer an FSS program 4.
+Non-FSS Initial PHA has FSS Absorbed Family may enroll in Receiving PHA family ports program receiving PHA's FSS program Receiving PHA has FSS program